fatibaba/DEMO-INTER-AutomatedTool/README.md

   - Provide the path to the CSV file containing your target classes
   - The tool will extract class definitions, perform the matching, and display the results in a table.

+**Note:** The script for **Step 3 (Class Definition Matching)** uses the `mlx-community/Meta-Llama-3-8B-Instruct-4bit` model, which is optimized for Mac environments.
+If you're not running on a Mac, you may encounter compatibility issues.

 ## **📊 Understanding the Output**
 After running the tool, you will see: